-$$\tau{\bullet} \frac{dn{\bullet}}{dx} = \tau{i} \frac{dn{i}}{dx} \text{ at } x = l'$$ (31)
+$$\tau{\bullet} \frac{dn{\bullet}}{dx} = \tau{\bullet} \frac{dn{i}}{dx} \text{ at } x = l'$$ (31)

-45 By carrying through the mathematical processes of solution the following expression will ultimately be obtained for determining l'.
+By carrying through the mathematical processes of solution the following expression will ultimately be obtained for determining l'

-$$l' = \frac{M_i}{\sqrt{K-1}} \cot^{-1} \left[ \sqrt{K-1} \frac{M_e \tau_i}{M_i \tau_e} \tan h \left( \frac{T}{M_e} \right) \right] \quad (32)$$ and thus gives a new thickness for the pile (if K is the same, etc.) which is less than that obtained formerly without a reflector.
+$$l' = \frac{M_i}{\sqrt{K-1}} \cot^{-1} \left[\sqrt{K-1} \frac{M_i \tau_i}{M_i \tau_e} \tan h\left(\frac{T}{M_e}\right) \right] \quad (32)$$ and thus gives a new thickness for the pile (if K is the same, etc.) which is less than that obtained formerly without a reflector.

-While the discussion above has been concerned with "sandwich" pile, the same general type of treatment may be applied to any shape as cylinders or spheres.
-The mathematical complexity increases rapidly, and in the case of an infinite cylinder, the final expression for l' is given by exactly the same expression in first approximation, and very little quantitative change in higher approximations.
+While the discussion above has been concerned with a "sandwich" pile, the same general type of treatment 5 may be applied to any shape as cylinders or spheres.
+The mathematical complexity increases rapidly, and in the case of an infinite cylinder, the final expression for l' is given by exactly the same expression in first approximation, and very little quantitative change in higher ap- 10 proximations.

 So far it has been considered that all the neutrons escape as thermal neutrons and move with the same speed.
-However, in a reactor, when a thermal neutron 65 is captured by a U235 nucleus, the resulting fission will generate neutrons which are moving with high speed.
+However, in a reactor, when a thermal neutron is captured by a U235 nucleus, the resulting fission will generate 15 neutrons which are moving with high speed.
 These fast neutrons will, in general, be slowed down in the moderator until they become thermal.
-However, some of these fast neutrons that are produced close to 70 the outer surface of the reactor will be projected into the reflector.
+However, some of these fast neutrons that are produced close to the outer surface 20 of the reactor will be projected into the reflector.
 In the simplified picture just above, these neutrons were assumed absent; actually they were looked on as lost.
-Some of them, however, will be slowed down in the reflector material in exactly the same way 75 as in the moderator, and may become thermal in the reflector.
+Some of them, however, will be slowed down in the reflector material in exactly the same way as in the moderator, and may become thermal in the reflector.
 Some of them may then diffuse back into the reactor in the usual way.

-A fast neutron will generally not go far before becoming slowed down to thermal velocities and consequently only those produced fairly close to the edge of 5 the reactor will be slowed down in the reflector and ultimately scattered back into the reactor.
-For this reason the thermal neutron density near the edge of the reactor and in the reflector will be increased over what it would have been if the fast neutrons had leaked com- 10 erally constructed of sufficient effective size to have a pletely out of the reactor.
+A fast neutron will generally not go far before becoming slowed down to thermal velocities and consequently only those produced fairly close to the edge of the reactor will be slowed down in the moderator and ultimately 30 scattered back into the reactor.
+For this reason the thermal neutron density near the edge of the reactor and in the reflector will be increased over what it would have been if the fast neutrons had leaked completely out of the reactor.

 In Fig. 41, characteristic curves are shown relating to a graphite-uranium reactor, plotting the neutron density values along the radius for different points along the radius.
-The ordinates are and the abscissae are given as per cent radius.
-The curves show the effect of the reflector in increasing the effective size of the reactor, a reflector of infinite thickness increasing the effective radius by about 10 per cent, with a 2 ft. reflector increasing the radius about 8 per 25 cent.
-Accordingly, the critical radius of the active portion of the reactor may be reduced by approximately the same percentage when a reflector is used.
+The ordinates are and the abscissae are given as percent radius.
+The curves show the effect of the reflector in increasing the effective 45 size of the reactor, a reflector of infinite thickness increasing the eefftcive radius by about 10 percent, with a 2 ft. reflector increasing the radius about 8 percent.
+Accordingly, the critical radius of the active portion of the reactor may be reduced by approximately the same percent- 50 age when a reflector is used.